kishore-rajkumar/java8-features/README.md

 Java 8 introduced forEach method to iterate over collections and Streams in Java.
 In this guide, we will learn how to use forEach() and forEachOrdered() methods to loop a particular collection and stream.

+## 8. Collectors

+Collectors is a final class that extends the Object class.

+Here, we will see the examples of Java Stream collectors class using lambda expressions, Java Streams and other new features of Java 8.